cs77-S25/final_project-ahayash1-jmammen1-kvallej1/README.md

 -Create a virtual environment (python3 -m venv .venv).
 -Activate your virtual environment (source .venv/bin/activate).
 -Install Flask and other required Python libraries (uv pip install flask flask-cors Flask-SQLAlchemy or uv pip install -r requirements.txt).
--Have your Flask application saved in app.py and run flask with run --debug --reload.
+-Have your Flask application saved in app.py and run flask run --debug --reload.
 -A link to our server will appear and if you open it in your browser, our application will load.